zw492/ADER/README.md

 ./mainADER
 ```

-The executable runs all verification steps and all four tasks sequentially in a single invocation. **Expected total wall-clock time: approximately 3–4 hours** on a modern laptop at `-O0` (dominated by Task 3.4 efficiency sweep).
+The executable runs all verification steps and all four tasks sequentially in a single invocation.

 ---